 The Delayed Harvest program runs between the first Saturday of October and closes on the first Saturday of June.
 There still plenty of nice trout, however, remaining on the streams that still have water temps near 45 degrees.
 You may check the stocking schedules for all of the Delayed Harvest Streams at the NC Wildlife site. fly fishing report

 The river usually fishes better with attractor patterns over matching hatches.
 However, small flies deep can produce better when fishing pressure remains high.
 Small stretch tubing flies such as the BWO nymphs are excellent choices.

 Small #20 BWO Nymphs common for the Wild Streams in the Great Smoky Mountains National Park

 The upper Nanty has trout dispersed all over likely holding locations!
-They have had plenty of time to move around since October.
 The upper usually produces some of the best hatches to be found in all of western NC!
 The same bugs you find coming off in the National Park can be found on the Upper-just more prolific!